piotrwyrw/cexpr-solver/README.md

 # LogiC
-The new and improved tool for solving logical expression.
+The new and improved tool for solving logical expressions.

 `Version 6.11.22`